Toki Pona: Purpose

-Canadian linguist Sonja Lang started developing Toki Pona as a way of simplifying her thoughts during periods of depression.

-One of the language's main goals is a focus on minimalism.
+Toki Pona was designed both as a personal artistic language and a philosophical language focused on minimalism.
 It is designed to express maximal meaning with minimal complexity.
-Like a pidgin, it focuses on simple concepts and elements that are near-universal among cultures.
-It has a minimal vocabulary and 14 phonemes devised to be easy to pronounce for speakers of various language backgrounds.
+Inspired by pidgins, it focuses on simple concepts and elements that are common among cultures.
+Its minimal vocabulary and 14 phonemes are devised to be easy to pronounce for speakers of various language backgrounds.

 Partly inspired by Taoist philosophy, another goal of Toki Pona is to help its speakers focus on the essentials by reducing complex concepts to basic elements.
 From these simple notions, more complex ideas can be built up by simple combining.
 This allows the users to see the fundamental nature and effect of the ideas expressed.

-In accordance with the Sapir–Whorf hypothesis, which states that a language influences the way its speakers think and behave, Toki Pona was designed to induce positive thinking.

-Another aim of the language is for the speakers to become aware of the present moment and pay more attention to the surroundings and the words people use.
-According to its author, it is meant to be "fun and cute".
+It was designed for the speakers to become aware of the present moment and pay more attention to the surroundings and the words people use.
+According to its author, Toki Pona is meant to be "fun and cute".

+On the basis of the Sapir–Whorf hypothesis, which states that a language influences the way its speakers think and behave, Toki Pona was designed to induce positive thinking.

-Although it was not intended as an international auxiliary language, a world-wide online community uses it for communication.
+Although it was not intended as an international auxiliary language, a worldwide online community uses it for communication.